Linnea55/Cucumber-Tutorial/new-scenario-template/step5.md

 # Define the Steps in the .feature File and Run Tests

 We must define the steps we have created in the `Prime.feature` file.
 We do this in a file located in the test project directory.
-Let's enter that
-directory:
+Exit the current directory:

 `cd`{{execute}}

+Enter the test project directory:

 `cd cucumber-project/src/test/java/cucumber/project`{{execute}}

 By doing `ls`{{execute}} we can see that there is already a test file here called AppTest.java.
 We want to replace the code in this file.

-This file defines what should be checked for lines starting with the keyword `Given`, `When`, and `Then` (steps) in the `Prime.feature` file.
+This file defines what should be checked for lines starting with either `Given`, `When`, or `Then` (steps) in the `Prime.feature` file.
 It's important that the text in the brackets that come after the keyword is the same as the corresponding text in the `Prime.feature` file.

 <pre class="file" data-filename="./cucumber-project/src/test/java/cucumber/project/AppTest.java" data-target="replace">